GCPA: Online School for Students in Special Education

 Grand Canyon Private Academy (GCPA) embraces the opportunity to service all students.
 Our online school offers a Special Education program to help your student get the support they need to thrive in school and beyond.

-Special Education at GCPA
+How Special Education Works at GCPA

-Grand Canyon Private Academy's Special Eeducation program supports students who are eligible through an incoming IEP/ISP, an evaluation report, or a 504 plan.
-Students with disabilities will be provided the K12 curriculum.
-Special Education teachers will work with students to provide the program as written in the student’s Individual Special Education Plan (ISEP), which is developed by GCPA staff and the parent/guardian.
+GCPA's Special Education program supports students who are eligible through an incoming IEP/ISP, an evaluation report, or a 504 plan.
+Students with disabilities will be provided the K12 curriculum with accommodations as determined by the school team and parent/guardian.

 Questions about Special Education Services should be directed to Sandi Brueck, Special Education Administrator, firstname.lastname@example.org.

 A Curriculum to Help Support Any Student’s Special Needs

 GCPA is a K12-powered school, and the K12 curriculum supports our online special education services and programs.
 It combines digital learning and opportunities for offline work in addition to helping students build meaningful connections with their teachers and peers.